Development of Red Dead Redemption: Release

-An early trailer for an untitled Western project by Rockstar Games for PlayStation 3 was shown at Sony's E3 conference in May 2005; it was a technology demonstrate of RAGE, and theorized to be a sequel to Red Dead Revolver.
+An early trailer for an untitled Western project by Rockstar Games for PlayStation 3 was shown at Sony's E3 conference in May 2005; it was a technology demonstration of RAGE, and theorized to be a sequel to Red Dead Revolver.
 Rockstar officially announced Red Dead Redemption on February 3, 2009, with a release date set for late 2009 for PlayStation 3 and Xbox 360.
 The April 2009 edition of Game Informer noted the game would be released for Windows in addition to consoles, though Rockstar later confirmed it had "no current plans" for a Windows release; according to lead multiplayer designer Kris Roberts, a Windows version was never seriously considered.
 In May 2009, the game was pushed to a 2010 release.
 In November 2009, Rockstar confirmed Red Dead Redemption would be released on April 27, 2010, and April 30 internationally.
-In March 2010, Rockstar announced the game would miss its original projected date, pushed back to May 18, 2010 in North America, and May 21 internationally, citing the "optimal time frame" for release.
+In March 2010, Rockstar announced the game would miss its original projected date, pushed back to May 18 in North America and May 21 internationally, citing the "optimal time frame" for release.
 The game was released in Japan on October 7, 2010.